 These days there’s a tool for everything, and it’s especially true in the digital agency world.
 You can communicate with Slack or Yammer.
 For project management there’s Smartsheet, Trello, Basecamp, Asana, Flow and Waffle.
+There are some great marketing tools like Omnistar Affiliate and Advocate Hub.
 For UX and design a couple popular options are InVision or Webflow.

 These are just a few in a very very saturated space.
 It seems like every month a new Software as a Service (often referred to as SaaS or on-demand software) tool is rolled out that is meant to make everyone’s lives easier from designers and developers to content strategists and PMs.

 Companies.
 Love.
 SaaS.
 As of 2015, net revenue surpassed $30 billion.
 While this is dominated by industry giants like Google, Adobe, Salesforce, and Microsoft, many of the services mentioned above are commonplace in the digital and creative agency world.

 “SaaS Pollution” is a homegrown phrase used to describe a company’s over-enrollment in Software as a Service.
 The result is a general inability to know what tools are being used versus what is being paid for.
 Simply put, having too many things to use makes it difficult to know what’s worth paying for.